mastermakrela-rwth/ouichefs/submission/documentation.typ

 = List of bugs

-We have found two possible bug and fixed one of them.
+We have found two possible bugs and fixed one of them.

 == Bug 1: Minimal size of the image <bug-1>